Advancing health and well-being

 Work that makes an impact

 Year after year, we produce timely, high-caliber work with tangible impact.
 Over the past two decades, we have disseminated more than 200 papers, peer-reviewed articles, manuals, curricula, and other products to local, state, federal, and international audiences.
 We’ve made real, lasting change in health care coverage and financing, peer advocacy, policy, and care and service delivery for vulnerable populations such as people living with HIV, and children and youth with special health care needs.
 We also serve as evaluators and advisors, helping to ensure the sustainability of other programs.

-At the Center for Advancing Health Policy and Practice, we have an unwavering commitment to programs and partnerships that support vulnerable populations – and advance inclusive care.
+At the Center for Innovation in Social Work & Health, we have an unwavering commitment to programs and partnerships that support vulnerable populations – and advance inclusive care.